bengisuarican/bengisuarican/README.md

-I'm a data analyst focused on building end-to-end analytical pipelines at the intersection of AI and data.
+I'm a data analyst focused on product analytics and user behavior, building end-to-end analytical pipelines with Python, SQL, and Power BI.

-I work with Python, SQL, and data storytelling with a focus on product analytics and AI-powered tools.

 Open to **remote or hybrid opportunities** in data analysis, product analytics, and AI-adjacent roles.